sp4rkie/docsis-cable-load-monitor/README.md

 this first will try to automatically retrieve the downstream frequencies in use.
 Currently this will work only for an Technicolor TC4400 DOCSIS modem.
 If this is not available you must provide the frequency list manually by means of the '-f' option (see below).
-The program will then start to meter the cable load.
-The results are visible on the console.
+The program then will start to meter the cable load.
+The raw results are shown on the console.

 - alphanumeric support